docker/docs/engine/admin/index.md

 One notable example of a configuration conflict that is difficult to troubleshoot is when you want to specify a different daemon address from the default.
 Docker listens on a socket by default.
-On systems using `systemd` (most modern Linux distributions), this means that a `-H` flag is always used when starting `dockerd`.
+On Debian and Ubuntu systems using `systemd`), this means that a `-H` flag is always used when starting `dockerd`.
 If you specify a `hosts` entry in the `daemon.json`, this causes a configuration conflict (as in the above message) and Docker fails to start.